GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/simple_tilemap/index.md

 ### Tiles with hit box

 Tiles can be configured to have a hit box.
-To do so, when the atlas image is set, tiles can be selected on it to show which one should have a hit box in-game.
+To do so, when the atlas image is set, tiles can be selected by clicking on the image.
+The selected tiles with then have a hit box in game.

-Those hit boxes can then be used with the platform behavior, the light obstacle behavior and raycasting and others.
+Those hit boxes can then be used with the platform behavior, the light obstacle behavior, raycasting and others.

+!!! note
+      At the moment, the hit box takes up the whole space in the tile.

 !!! note
       The physics behavior will consider the tilemap as a whole object and not use the hitboxes to have different bodies.